CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 contains("Goodbye", "oo") # it returns true because the string "oo" is in Goodbye
 ```

-In case we want to convert a string into numbers, we have the following function:
+In case we want to convert a string into a number, we have the following function:
 ```julia
 # Convert a string to a number.
 a = parse(Int, "1234") # we first indicate the type (e.g.: integer), and then the number.